 Distance is the key variable here.

 The processes that worked when everyone was in a single location no longer work.
 People feel disconnected from the HQ.
 Certain offices establish their own culture that may be very different from the rest of the company.
-Executives fly from location to location to try to hold things together.
+Executives fly from location to location to try to hold things together and operationalize communication.

 How does this breakdown happen?